Best Backup Software for Restoring to Dissimilar Hardware

 best backup software for restoring to dissimilar hardware - paragon recovery media builder

-With the P2P OS Adjust tool aside, Backup & Recovery is also a very strong PC backup solution in its own right and features the ability to make both image-level and file-level backups with options for encryption and automatic scheduling as might be required.
-Being a part of the Paragon Hard Disk Manager suite means that Backup & Recovery also features alongside many other useful tools including disk cloning tools (with support for SSDs), secure disk wiping tools, advanced formatting and partition management tools and support for VHD / VHDX file formats amongst many others.
+Additionally, being a part of the larger Paragon Hard Disk Manager suite means that Backup & Recovery also features many other useful tools including specialist disk cloning tools (with support for automatically optimising SSD drives), secure disk wiping and data destruction tools, advanced formatting and partition management tools plus support for Windows VHD and VHDX file formats amongst other additions.

 Scroll to Top